paperstack/currencyfair/README.md

 * /TradeService/TradeService-portlet/src/test/java/com/currencyfair/test/TradeTest.java - This is a basic unit test meant to be a jumping off point for further unit test development.
 It will check the locale lookup functionality in the TradeLocalServiceImpl class.
 Due to the various wiring mechanisms of the Liferay framework setting up additional JUnit tests was too time consuming for the scope of this project

+* /TradeService/TradeService-portlet/src/main/webapp/WEB-INF/service.xml - This file contains the model description used to generate the wiring classes.

 ####Notes and assumptions
+* JSON data will be in the following format: '{"userId": "134265", "currencyFrom": "EUR", "currencyTo": "USD", "amountSell": 100000, "amountBuy": 74710.00, "rate": 0.7471, "timePlaced" : "14-JAN-15 10:27:44", "originatingCountry" : "US"}'
 * The date in the trade is in day-month-year format.
 As the example date was 14-Jan-15 its possible that it could be in year-month-day format but the former seemed to make more sense.

 * rate will always be correct.
 An incorrect rate will not be validated and will be accepted by system.